katilingban/paleta/README.md

 ## What does `motif` do?

-`motif` provides or will be providing utilities for applying the visual identity and/or branding guidlines of various non-governmental organisations, government agencies, and United Nations units.
+`motif` provides or will be providing utilities for applying the visual identity and/or branding guidelines of various non-governmental organisations, government agencies, and United Nations units.

 Currently, `motif` has colours, palettes, and `ggplot2` themes based on